nohupped/pwb/Readme.md

 # PWB

-A rust personal password bank to store all the passwords, locked with one username and password
+A personal password bank written in RUST to store all your passwords, locked with one username and password.

 One tool to store it all..
 One tool to lose it too..